Meldrim Thomson: Political career

-In his bid for re-election in 1978, Thomson lost to Democrat Hugh Gallen.
-Thomson considered running for the presidency in 1980, but instead ran for governor, again losing to Gallen.
-In 1982 he ran for governor as an Independent, getting just 1.7% of the vote.

-Governorship
+Governor of New Hampshire

+Elections

+In 1972, Thomson ran for governor again as a Republican.
+He defeated governor Walter R. Peterson Jr. In the Republican primary and faced Democrat Robert J. Crowley.
+In the general election he pledged to veto any new sales or income tax that was put on his desk, and he further promised not to raise existing taxes.
+Thomson was elected governor defeating Crowley 41% to 39%.

+In 1974, Thomson ran for a second term against Democrat Richard W. Leonard.
+Thomson was narrowly reelected, defeating Leonard 51% to 49%.
+In 1976, Thomson ran for a third term against Democrat Harry V. Spanos.
+He was re-elected in a landslide 58% to 42%.
+In 1978, Thomson ran for a fourth term, defeating former governor Wesley Powell in the Republican primary and faced Democrat Hugh Gallen.
+In the general election, Powell ran as an independent, splitting the Republican vote.
+Thomson lost re-election to Gallen 49% to 45%.
+In 1980, Thomson initially ran for president as a third party candidate but dropped out and ran for governor again as a Republican, defeating Lou D'Allesandro for Republican nomination.
+Facing Gallen in a rematch, Thomson was defeated in a landslide 59% to 41%.
+In 1982, he ran for governor as an independent, getting just 2% of the vote.

+Tenure

 Thomson coined the slogans "Low taxes are the result of low spending" and "Ax the Tax" to represent his fiscal philosophy.
 He was also a strong proponent of state sovereignty.
-When Thomson learned Massachusetts tax agents were at New Hampshire liquor stores taking down the numbers on cars with Massachusetts license plates, he had them arrested.
+When Thomson learned that Massachusetts tax agents were at New Hampshire liquor stores taking down the numbers on cars with Massachusetts license plates, he had them arrested.
 When he learned that Maine had arrested a Portsmouth, New Hampshire lobsterman, in Maine waters, he began what was known as the "Lobster war."
 The conflict ended in the U.S. Supreme Court with the drawing of an ocean boundary between the two states at the mouth of the Piscataqua River.

 In 1978, Thomson appointed David Souter to the Superior Court bench.
 Souter would later become a Justice of the Supreme Court of the United States.
-Thomson also appointed Ivory Cobb, the first African-American judge in New Hampshire state history.
+Thomson also appointed Ivorey Cobb, the first African-American judge in New Hampshire state history, to the New Hampshire Commission for Civil Rights.